Commutative exact algebras and modular tensor categories: Introduction

 \begin{question*} Let $\C$ be a braided monoidal category and $A$ a commutative algebra in $\C$.
 Under what conditions on $\C$ and $A$ is the category $\C_A^{\loc}$ braided, rigid, pivotal, ribbon, modular, etc.? \end{question*}

 Work on this question goes back to Pareigis \cite{pareigis1995braiding} who introduced the idea of local modules and proved that the category $\C_A^{\loc}$ is braided monoidal.
-Kirillov and Ostrik \cite{kirillov2002q} specialized to the case of semisimple categories and gave a complete answer to the question above.
+Kirillov and Ostrik \cite{kirillov2002q} specialized to the case of semisimple categories and gave a complete answer to the question above using separable algebras satisfying additional conditions.
 Recent works that have generalized this include \cite{creutzig2017tensor} and \cite{laugwitz2023constructing}.
-We work in the similar level of generality as Pareigis and answer the question.
+While these works generalize the categories involved, the former by considering monoidal supercategories and the latter by considering non-semisimple tensor categories, the conditions on the algebra $A$ remained restrictive.
+This is a limitation because, in the non-semisimple setting, one finds many interesting algebra objects that are not separable.
+In this article, we work at the level of abelian rigid monoidal categories to answer the question.
 Upon specializing to finite tensor categories, we obtain new constructions of modular tensor categories (MTCs) via local modules.